Sweet Desire, Wicked Fate

 JADEN

 Fragmented images drifted through her mind.
 The storm.
 Breaking the ceramic jug.
 She looked down.
-It took a moment for her to register that all five containers had been broken open.
+It took a moment for her to register all five containers had been broken open.

 Slowly raising her head, Jaden shifted her focus to the battered house.
 There were voices mixed in with the discordant noise of insects.
 Had her mom sent someone to find her?
-Still groggy, Jaden wobbled over to the steps and onto the back porch and stood outside the kitchen doorway.
+Still groggy, Jaden wobbled over to the steps onto the back porch and stood outside the kitchen doorway.
 The diminishing sunlight filtered through a hole where the roof had been.

 Her vision was blurry, her thoughts hazy.
 Her mother was always telling her she had an overactive imagination.
 But…?